Latitude and Longitude

 In the introduction to his edition of The Letters of Jane Austen (1884), Edward Lord Brabourne relates a story concerning Jane's brother Frank: 'Another anecdote of "Uncle Frank" occurs to me, bearing upon the exact precision which was one of his characteristics.
 On one occasion he is said to have visited a well-known watchmaker, one of whose chronometers he had taken with him during an absence of five years, and which was still in excellent order.
 After looking carefully at it, the watchmaker remarked, with conscious pride, "Well, Sir Francis, it seems to have varied none at all."
 Very slowly, and very gravely, came the answer: "Yes, it has varied eight seconds!" ' (Letters of Jane Austen, edited by Lord Brabourne in two volumes, 1884; Vol. 1 page 38)

 In 1714 the Longitude Act was passed by Parliament, offering £20,000 for a solution which could establish longitude to within half-a-degree (2 minutes of time).
 Various theories were put to the test, and even Sir Isaac Newton became involved, but the most practical method proved to be John Harrison's marine chronometer.
-The first successful model, his H4, wasn't ready till 1761 - the four decades before Frank took command of the Peterel.
+His first successful model, the H4, wasn't ready till 1761 - four decades before Frank took command of the Peterel.

 In the first paragraph I mentioned that the naming of boys appeared to perpetuate the memory of Sir Cloudesley's tragic demise.
 Narborough's 5th brother was named Cloudesley.
 The two names appeared regularly through the generations, and one can see in the Record Office's index of births in the 20th century that the custom hasn't been abandoned.
 My belief is that more than simply being unique names perpetuated down the generations, the family hasn't forgotten the event that they commemorate.